 The table below gives you an idea of how much compensation for CRPS you may be entitled to.
 However, it is important to note that these figures are for your CRPS only.
-Things such as loss of earnings, will be calculated separately by a solicitor in the event that you make a claim.
+Things such as loss of earnings, and costs incurred such as medical expenses, travel to appointments etc will be calculated separately by a solicitor in the event that you are able to make a claim.

 Settlement Amounts For CRPS Compensation

 Level of CRPS

 |Severe cases where individuals have been given a poor prognosis.
 They may also have been rendered unable to work or their ability to work has been severely decreased.